 Renting usually involves a legal agreement between the property owner (the landlord) and the renter (the tenant).
 This agreement aims to protect the interests of both parties.

-When you sign a lease you are bound its terms which can include things like how long you can rent the property, how much rent you pay and whether pets are allowed.
-The terms aren't just for the landlord, they also make sure that you know and understand the exact conditions of your tenancy.
+When you sign a lease you are bound its terms.
+A lease includes things like how long you can rent the property, how much rent you pay and whether pets are allowed.
+The terms aren't just for the landlord – they also make sure that you know and understand the exact conditions of your tenancy.

 It's important to read the lease carefully before you sign it and make sure that you understand, and agree with, all of its terms.
 Never sign a blank form, and make sure the lease is filled in correctly before you sign.
 Find out more about renting and leases on our Signing a lease page.

-If you're unclear about what the terms in your lease mean or feel uneasy about signing contact the Victorian Tenants Union to find your local tenancy advisory service for information and help.
+If you're not sure about what your lease means, or you feel uneasy about signing it, you should contact Tenants Victoria for information and help.

 Rights and responsibilities